GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - Special notes about `A-FRAME Viewer`:
   - Using [A-Frame Library / Framework](https://aframe.io) which makes it A-Frame specific
-  - Currently a little bit experimental but everything seems to work as it should be
+  - Currently a little bit experimental but it seems to work properly for implemented features
   - Supposed to be used mainly on mobile devices supporting AR / VR:
     - Works fine in desktop browsers with Immersive WebXR extensions
     - Not tested with any real VR hardware